In February 2013 I wrote a series of emails to keep a small list of subscribers up to date with a book I was writing (Step by Step Marketing).

 Yep, it’s that simple.

-If you include your domain (as I did in the footer) and you have obeyed the spamming laws by having an option to ‘Unsubscribe’, then you are open to attack by anyone hitting the unsubscribe option and then reporting it as spam (i.e. spam report + link to a website = danger).
+If you include your domain (as I did in the footer) and even if you have obeyed the spamming laws by having an option to ‘Unsubscribe’, you are still open to attack by anyone reporting it as spam (i.e. spam report + link to a website = danger).

 But here’s the thing.
 In my case it wasn’t an attack at all!

 Why had this not happened at the time the email was sent 20 months earlier?
-Surely that would be when someone would hit the unsubscribe button?
+Surely that would be when someone would’ve hit the spam button?

 Nope.
 I traced it down to a friend.
 A real friend.
 He had decided to go through all his unopened email in Microsoft Outlook and delete it in order to give himself a clean inbox.